textbook/about/README.md

 Hello, I'm Jonathan Sharpe.
-I'm currently a Senior Software Engineer with [Pivotal Labs] in London, UK.
+I'm currently a Staff Software Engineer and Engineering Manager with [Pivotal Labs] in London, UK.

 ## Issues